MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 ### Retrieve service objects

 Any authenticated user can retrieve a web service object using the `getService` function that makes it possible for the service to be consumed.
-Once the object is returned, you can look at its capabilities to see what the service can do and how it should be consumed.
+After the object is returned, you can look at its capabilities to see what the service can do and how it should be consumed.

 The `mrsdeploy` function for retrieving a service object is `getService`.